bisohns/signalum/README.md

 You are very welcome to modify and use them in your own projects.

-## License (BSD)
+## License (MIT)

-This project is opened under the [BSD License](https://github.com/bisoncorps/signalum/blob/master/LICENSE) which allows very broad use for both academic and commercial purposes.
+This project is opened under the [MIT 2.0 License](https://github.com/bisoncorps/signalum/blob/master/LICENSE) which allows very broad use for both academic and commercial purposes.